December 7th 2018

 My dry skin needs a good moisturiser but these days I try to pick more 'natural' brands with no synthetic fragrance; there's just no need.
 Here are my top picks for face moisturisers that are kind to your skin - they might not be recommended by the NHS for dry skin like my previous ill-advised choice, but they have my seal of approval.

-Best moisturiser for ageing skin: Trilogy Sensitive Very Gentle Moisturising Cream
+Best moisturiser for mature skin: Trilogy Sensitive Very Gentle Moisturising Cream

 Though this does contain alcohol (as many do) so might need a patch test, the sensitive range from Trilogy has no essential oils or fragrance and instead works its magic using chamomile, calendula, olive and evening primrose - the kind of list that makes us sensitive types breathe a sigh of relief.
 Even better, it contains hyaluronic acid.
 Though produced by the body, we make less of it as we age and it's responsible for storing water in the upper layers of the skin so we need as much as we can get.
 It has a gorgeously rich and creamy texture in a bottle which has a pump top - nice, less contamination - and leaves skin feeling plumped up and soothed.
 It has a very vague, natural scent because of the ingredients; it's barely noticeable but if I had to describe it I'd say it almost smells like a weak cup of chamomile tea.